sportsclimbs/sportclimbs-2/content/peak/cheedale/the-cornice/_index.md

 ## Character

 Cheedale's most popular crag and one the Peak's best sport climbing venues.
-The steep bulging nature of the climbing combined with the fact that all the holds are upsided down makes this popular with harder climbers.
-The concentration of difficult routes is second only to Raven Tor however there are routes of every grade from 6a+ to 8c.
+The steep bulging nature of the climbing combined with the fact that most of the holds are upside down makes this popular with harder climbers.
+The concentration of difficult routes is second only to Raven Tor and it has the best collection of mid eight routes in the Peak District.
+However there are good routes of almost every grade here from 6a+ to 8c.
 Superb vertical walls in the centre of the crag are mixed with overlaps and shallow grooves give way to impressive overhanging walls and roofs on the wings to give a cliff popular with harder climbers.
 Almost every climb is now fully bolted.

 ## Conditions